Updated August 16, 2023

 Method 1 – Using Excel Table

-Step 3: After selecting the table option or creating the table, you will get the ‘Create Table’ dialog.
-In that dialog box, clicks on ‘OK’.
+Step 3: You will get the ‘Create Table’ dialog after selecting or creating the table option.
+In that dialog box, clicks on ‘OK.’

 This will create a table like this.

-If you want your data to look or appear in a different style or format, select the ‘Table Styles’ option from the ‘Design’ tab, as shown in the below figure.
+If you want your data to look or appear in a different style or format, select the ‘Table Styles‘ option from the ‘Design’ tab, as shown below.

 The below figure shows how modification could be done to your table by clicking the design tab, selecting the ‘Table Styles’ option, and selecting your preferred style.
 (Design->Table Styles)